College of Education and Human Development

 Faculty and Staff

 Theresa L. Burriss has a BA from Emory University in Atlanta, an MS from Radford University, and a PhD from the Union Institute and University in Cincinnati.
-She serves as the Chair of Appalachian Studies and Director of the Appalachian Regional & Rural Studies Center at Radford University.
+She serves as the Director of Appalachian Studies and the Appalachian Regional & Rural Studies Center at Radford University.
 Additionally, she is Radford University’s Director of Academic Outreach for the Southwest Virginia Higher Education Center in Abingdon.
-She teaches undergraduate and graduate multidisciplinary classes on Appalachia.
+She teaches undergraduate and graduate multidisciplinary classes on Appalachia and place-based education.

 Theresa has published literary criticism on the Affrilachian Writers, including chapters in An American Vein: Critical Readings in Appalachian Literature (Ohio UP 2005) and Appalachia in the Classroom: Teaching the Region (Ohio UP 2013), for which she served as co-editor with Patricia Gantt.
 Her chapter, “Ecofeminist Sensibilities and Rural Land Literacies in the Work of Contemporary Appalachian Novelist Ann Pancake,” is part of the collection, Ecofeminism and Literature: Intersectional and International Voices (Routledge 2018), edited by Douglas Vakoch and Sam Mickey.
 Her photos and contextual essay, “Benham, Kentucky, Coalminer and Wise County, Virginia, Landscape” are included in Appalachian Reckoning: A Region Responds to Hillbilly Elegy (West Virginia UP 2019), edited by Anthony Harkins and Meredith McCarroll.
-“Raven, Woman, Man: A/Religious Ecocritical Reading of Jim Minick’s Fire Is Your Water” will appear in Appalachian Ecocriticism (West Virginia UP 2019), edited by Jessica Cory and Laura White.
+“Raven, Woman, Man: A/Religious Ecocritical Reading of Jim Minick’s Fire Is Your Water” will appear in Appalachian Ecocriticism (Louisiana UP 2021), edited by Jessica Cory and Laura White.

 She was awarded an NEH Summer Institute Grant for the 2015 Transcendentalism and Reform in the Age of Emerson, Thoreau, and Fuller, in Concord, MA.
-As the U.S. co-chair for the 2019 Appalachian-Carpathian Mountain Conference, she is working with her Transylvania University colleague, Dr. Georgeta Moarcas, to plan the conference in Brasov and Petrila, Romania.
+As the U.S. co-chair for the 2019 Appalachian-Carpathian Mountain Conference, she worked with her Transilvania University colleagues, Dr. Georgeta Moarcas and Dr. Cristian Pralea, to plan the conference in Brasov and Petrila, Romania.
 Theresa is a board member for the nonprofit organization Appalachian Sustainable Development, and serves on the steering committee for Opportunity SWVA.